KratosMultiphysics/CoSimIO/tutorial/python_tutorials/README.md

 ## Tutorial 1: Building
 The Python interface is located in [co_sim_io/python](https://github.com/KratosMultiphysics/CoSimIO/tree/master/co_sim_io/python) folder of the repository.
-It depends to the pybind11 library which is provided in the [expternal_libraries/pybind11](https://github.com/KratosMultiphysics/CoSimIO/tree/master/external_libraries/pybind11) folder of the repo.
+It depends to the [pybind11 library](https://github.com/pybind/pybind11) which is provided in the [expternal_libraries/pybind11](https://github.com/KratosMultiphysics/CoSimIO/tree/master/external_libraries/pybind11) folder of this repo.

 Using cmake the compilation is straightforward.
 Just calling the following command from the CoSimIO root: